djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 ![Marked point pattern](../../assets/spatial_statistics/point_processes/08_marked_pattern.png)

----

-## 33. Point pattern versus mark dependence
+## Point pattern versus mark dependence

-Do not confuse these two questions.
+These two questions should be kept separate.

-### Question 1: are the event locations clustered?
+### are the event locations clustered?

 This concerns the point process itself.